Josephat-onkoba/Hello-world/README.md

 # Hello-world
 Just another repository

-Hello
+Hello,
-My name is Josephat onkoba a first year student at Zetech university pursuing a degree in Information technology
+My name is Josephat onkoba a first year student at Zetech university pursuing a degree in Information technology.